 - Skip details that won’t be tested or are not relevant to the overall concepts

 - Make small reminders for yourself for things you might’ve forgotten the first time

 - Flag questions you have and the concepts and details that tripped you up

 - After you’ve gone through all the course material, search Piazza (if your class uses it) to see if another student has asked the same question, or go over problematic areas with a friend

-Pro tip: To ensure you don’t make the same mistake twice, prepare a list of any mistakes you may have made while completing practice questions.
-Consider listing out any other content details you noticed you'd missed while studying.
-Prior to your exam, return to this one sheet of paper to refresh yourself!
+Pro tip: To ensure you don’t make the same mistake twice, prepare a list of mistakes you made while completing practice questions.
+Also list out any content you missed while studying.
+Prior to your exam, return to this sheet of paper for a refresher!

 Step 3: Practice